Core care

 Environment

 Spider Plant is native to South Africa, with cultivation traits that closely mirror conditions in that range.
 Field observations place it in branches or rocky ledges where stems can trail, with its striped foliage remaining central to identification.
-By the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
-Today it is common in interior plant culture, where growers use it to add reliable foliage character to living and work spaces.
-Its long-term value lies in predictable behavior, broad usability, and a look that remains distinctive through the seasons.
+In practice, by the 20th century, the species had shifted from regional cultivation to broader commercial production as horticulture scaled globally.
+In practice, today it is common in interior plant culture, where growers use it to add reliable foliage character to living and work spaces.
+In practice, its long-term value lies in predictable behavior, broad usability, and a look that remains distinctive through the seasons.

 Produces tiny white flowers and baby plantlets that hang from the mother plant.